New UK market watchdog to spell out approach to industry

 The FCA will take on the conduct, enforcement and consumer protection operations of the Financial Services Authority when the unitary supervisor is scrapped early next year.

-The FSA's broader supervisory powers over banks and insurers will be handed to a new unit at the Bank.
+The FSA's broader supervisory powers over banks and insurers will be handed to a new unit at the Bank of England.

 This "twin peaks" set-up seeks to increase the intensity of supervision which was found wanting ahead of the financial crisis.